 Connected Component Basis Condition (concise) Notes

-open TCC Path-based Maximal $X\subseteq V$ such that for all $u,v\in X$ there exist temporal paths $u\curvearrowright v$ and $u\curvearrowleft v$.
+open TCC Path-based Maximal $X\subseteq V$ s.t. for all $u,v\in X$ there exist temporal paths $u\curvearrowright v$ and $u\curvearrowleft v$.
 Temporal paths may visit vertices outside $X$.

 closed TCC Path-based Maximal $X\subseteq V$ s.t. for all $u,v\in X$ there exist temporal paths $u\curvearrowright v$ and $u\curvearrowleft v$ whose intermediate vertices lie in $X$.
 Equivalently: